LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 <div class="exercise-text">
 We saw in Theorem [1](#motivation) that $f$ is $0$ almost everywhere on some open set if and only if it integrates to $0$ against any test function on the open set.
-This shows the first part and the second follows immediately.
+This shows the first part, and the second follows immediately.
 </div>
 </div>

 # Sobolev spaces

-Now that we have built the space of distributions we can define weak derivatives of test functions just as we did with tempered distributions.
+Now that we have built the space of distributions, we can define weak derivatives of test functions, just as we did with tempered distributions.